kubernetes/community/voters-guide-2017.md

 For more information, definitions, and/or detailed election process, see full [steering committee charter](https://github.com/kubernetes/steering/blob/master/charter.md).

 # NOMINEES
 Don’t know someone on this list?
-Check out their K8s bio by first+last name [here](https://github.com/kubernetes/community/tree/master/community/elections/2017).
+We asked the nominees to provide a <300 word bio about their k8s experience that we'll link to their name in this table.
+If you don't see a link, try [here](https://github.com/kubernetes/community/tree/master/community/elections/2017) under first+lastname.

 Name | Organization/Company | GitHub
 --- | --- | ---